ndvo/jamstack-web-starter/README.md

 - **performance:** a JAM Stack makes your website very fast.
 It's no miracle.
 Every page is pre-built during the compilation.
 Therefore not only is there no processing to be done when your client visits your store, but also the website can be distributed among many different servers across the globe with a service called Content Delivery Network (CDN).
 This means that your client will access the fastest possible server anywhere it is.
 - **security:** the JAM Stack architecture means the server does not run anything.
 Therefore, it won't run anything provided by a malicious user.
 It is also not connected to any database, so you'll have no issues there either.
 The shopping cart and payment processing are done by a [PCI Compliant Level 1 Service Provider](https://wiki.foxycart.com/static/foxycart_security).
 - **infrastructure costs:** the serverless architecture of JAM Stack requires only the CDN servers, which would probably be necessary anyway.
-- **ease of development** there are few requirements for the development environment.
+- **development** there are few requirements for the development environment.
 Testing can be done without much effort, including manual and acceptance tests.

 ## Who?